harshithaattantiwebspace/signalsense-311-incident-risk-platform/README.md

 ## 3. Streaming Ingestion (Kafka → BigQuery)

-To simulate near real-time operations:
+To simulate near real time operations:

 - A **Kafka producer** writes new incident events to a topic.
 - A **Kafka consumer** reads events, applies the same transforms as batch